Raman-Kathpalia/IBM-MQ-Multi-Instance-QMgr-Automatic-Start/README.md

 	Code :       [   rm $FILE_Lock    ]

-        Process would take few seconds to stop after $FILE_Lock is deleted depending upon on Polling_Interval_Value set by 	   you.
+        Process would take few seconds to stop after $FILE_Lock is deleted depending upon on Polling_Interval_Value set.
 	By default, Polling_Interval_Value = 20 sec

 	kill is a valid and can be used to kill this daemon for instant gratification.